kendallfrimodig/freedom-camping/README.md

 <br>

-- clipped version of the sattelite imagery via a shapefile which defines where training and test images can be found
+- clipped version of the satellite imagery via a shapefile which defines where training and test images can be found

 <br>